s-sohani/knowledge/Data Intensive/1- Reliable, Scalable, andMaintainable Applications.md

 Minimize pain during maintenance:
 - Operability: Make it easy for operations teams to keep the system running smoothly (Can configure with human).
 - Simplicity: new engineers to understand the system (Abstract modules in clean way).
-- Evolvability: Make it easy for engineers to make changes to the system in the future.
+- Evolvability: Make it easy for engineers to make changes to the system in the future (For example use TDD).